benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * does not execute tasks concurrently

- * isn't great for loops (UI, game, long running task, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
+ * isn't great for loops (UI, game, long running listener tasks, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
 In other words, if the time bound of the functions being called within the loop are unknown or otherwise relatively expensive compared to the loop execution speed itself, you may not be able to process events as quickly as they arrive or are generated.

 <br/>
 <br/>